Faroe Islands: Clothing

 Both men's and women's national dress are extremely costly and can take many years to assemble.
-Women in the family often work together to assemble the outfits, including knitting the close-fitting jumpers, weaving and embroidering, sewing, and assembling the national dress.
+Women in the family often work together to assemble the outfits, including knitting the close-fitting jumpers, weaving and embroidering, sewing, and assembling the outfit.

 Archives

 The National Archives of the Faroe Islands (Tjóðskjalasavnið) is located in Tórshavn.
-Their main task is to collect, organize, record, and preserve the archival records (documents) of the authorities, to make them available to the public in the future.
-In this context, the National Archives supervises the register (diary) and archives of the public authorities.
+Their main task is to collect, organise, record, and preserve the archival records of the authorities, to make them available to the public in the future.
 Currently, there are no other permanent archives in the Faroe Islands, but since the end of 2017, the national government has provided financial support for a three-year pilot project under the name "Tvøroyrar Skjalasavn", which aims to collect private archives from the area.

 Libraries

 The National Library of the Faroe Islands (Føroya Landsbókasavn) is based in Tórshavn, and its main task is to collect, record, preserve, and disseminate knowledge of literature related to the Faroe Islands.
 The National Library also functions as a research library and public library.
 In addition to the National Library, there are 15 municipal libraries and 11 school libraries in the Faroe Islands.